 About the Event

-Join us March 30th at 11:30 AM (EDT) for a virtual Café for Care Partners.
-After you register, we will send you the Zoom link and instructions.
+Join us February 14th at 1:30 pm (ET) for a joy-filled session in person at the Barnes Foundation.
+After you register, we will send you information and instructions.

 The Barnes Foundation is home to one of the world’s great collections of modern European paintings, with numerous works by Renoir, Cézanne, Matisse, Picasso, Van Gogh, and Modigliani.
 It also features African art, Native American pottery, Pennsylvania German furniture, old master paintings, antiquities from around the globe, and decorative ironwork.
 Founder, Dr. Albert C. Barnes arranged his collection in “ensembles,” creating unusual mixed-media groupings of objects from different cultures and time periods.

 Please note: the event will be dependent on prevailing conditions related to COVID, as we will always prioritize the health and safety of our participants and staff.
 Masks and proof of vaccination are required to attend this event.

 This program is generously sponsored by Fountain View at Logan Square, a senior living community in Center City Philadelphia.
 Only a five minute walk from the Barnes!